gabr0236/Roborally/README.md

 Board elements:
+- ▶️: player.

+- 🟡: Checkpoint, stand on each checkpoint in order to win the game!

-- 📡: Determines the order of which the robots moves are made by closest first.
+- 📡: Determines the order of which the robots moves by closest first.

 - 🟩: Reboot, spawnpoint.

+- 🟧: Energy, gives the player a random upgrade!

+- 🔫 (small red stick on walls): Laser, shoots after each turn!

 - 🟩 ▶️: Conveyor belt, moves robot 1 square in a direction.

 - 🟦 ▶️: Conveyor belt, moves robot 2 squares in a direction.

-- ▶️: player.

 - | 🟨: Push panel, pushes any player standing on the field on the registers described on the board.